jbloomlab/SARS-CoV-2-RBD_Beta_mosaic_np_vaccine/results/summary/lineplots_by_group.md

 ```

-    Making PDB mappings for the average of 6 conditions for mosaic-8RBD to data/pdbs/6M0J.pdb
+    Making PDB mappings for the average of 6 conditions for mosaic-8bRBDmice to data/pdbs/6M0J.pdb
     Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for mosaic-8RBD to:
+      Writing B-factor re-assigned PDBs for mosaic-8bRBDmice to:
-        results/lineplots_by_group/mosaic-8RBD_6M0J_mean_total_escape.pdb
+        results/lineplots_by_group/mosaic-8bRBDmice_6M0J_mean_total_escape.pdb

-    Making PDB mappings for the average of 2 conditions for homotypicBetaRBD to data/pdbs/6M0J.pdb
+    Making PDB mappings for the average of 6 conditions for homotypicBetaRBDmice to data/pdbs/6M0J.pdb
     Mapping to the following chain: E
+      Writing B-factor re-assigned PDBs for homotypicBetaRBDmice to:
+        results/lineplots_by_group/homotypicBetaRBDmice_6M0J_mean_total_escape.pdb

+    Making PDB mappings for the average of 4 conditions for mosaic-8bRBDNHPs to data/pdbs/6M0J.pdb
+    Mapping to the following chain: E
-      Writing B-factor re-assigned PDBs for homotypicBetaRBD to:
+      Writing B-factor re-assigned PDBs for mosaic-8bRBDNHPs to:
-        results/lineplots_by_group/homotypicBetaRBD_6M0J_mean_total_escape.pdb
+        results/lineplots_by_group/mosaic-8bRBDNHPs_6M0J_mean_total_escape.pdb

-    Making PDB mappings for the average of 6 conditions for mosaic-8RBD to data/pdbs/7LYQ_RBD.pdb
+    Making PDB mappings for the average of 6 conditions for mosaic-8bRBDmice to data/pdbs/7LYQ_RBD.pdb
     Mapping to the following chain: B
-      Writing B-factor re-assigned PDBs for mosaic-8RBD to:
+      Writing B-factor re-assigned PDBs for mosaic-8bRBDmice to:
-        results/lineplots_by_group/mosaic-8RBD_7LYQ_RBD_mean_total_escape.pdb
+        results/lineplots_by_group/mosaic-8bRBDmice_7LYQ_RBD_mean_total_escape.pdb

-    Making PDB mappings for the average of 2 conditions for homotypicBetaRBD to data/pdbs/7LYQ_RBD.pdb
+    Making PDB mappings for the average of 6 conditions for homotypicBetaRBDmice to data/pdbs/7LYQ_RBD.pdb
     Mapping to the following chain: B
+      Writing B-factor re-assigned PDBs for homotypicBetaRBDmice to:
+        results/lineplots_by_group/homotypicBetaRBDmice_7LYQ_RBD_mean_total_escape.pdb

+    Making PDB mappings for the average of 4 conditions for mosaic-8bRBDNHPs to data/pdbs/7LYQ_RBD.pdb
+    Mapping to the following chain: B
-      Writing B-factor re-assigned PDBs for homotypicBetaRBD to:
+      Writing B-factor re-assigned PDBs for mosaic-8bRBDNHPs to:
-        results/lineplots_by_group/homotypicBetaRBD_7LYQ_RBD_mean_total_escape.pdb
+        results/lineplots_by_group/mosaic-8bRBDNHPs_7LYQ_RBD_mean_total_escape.pdb